onedata/onedata-documentation/docs/admin-guide/oneprovider/installation/overview.md

   wizard, but still user-friendly.
 * [Batch mode][] — useful for more skilled administrators wanting a specifically configured deployment.
   The deployment happens in batch mode, which does not require manual steps.
 It is useful for automated deployments.
-  The installation is done by preparing an YAML configuration file for Oneprovider and then running the service.
+  The installation is done by preparing a YAML configuration file for Oneprovider and then running the service.

 ::: tip NOTE
 Regardless of the chosen method, the host should be initially prepared — see [prerequisites][].\